dev1lmini/clario-test/README.md

-## Available Scripts
+## Scripts

-In the project directory, you can run:

 ### `npm run dev`

-Runs the app in the development mode.
+Start the development server and run the app in development mode.
+- Automatically reloads the page when edits are made.
+- Displays linting errors directly in the console for easy debugging.

 ### `npm run preview`

-Runs the app in the production mode.
+Run the app in production mode to preview the final build.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Build the app for production by bundling files into the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-### CSS utiitites
-The project uses [tailwind](https://tailwindcss.com) CSS utility for rapid style changes.
+- Produces an optimized build tailored for high performance in production.

+## Styling
+The project utilizes [Tailwind CSS](https://tailwindcss.com), a utility-first CSS framework, enabling rapid and consistent styling for your app.